sharktacos/OpenColorIO-configs/docs/gamut.md

 ## Pixel Healing

-Let's have a look at the Gamut Compression node in action in Nuke.
+Let's have a look at the Gamut Compression node in action in Nuke in the context of doing VFX work on film footage.
 We begin with some footage with colors that are out of gamut.

 ![blue](img/guitar1.png)